alan-turing-institute/sqlsynthgen/CONTRIBUTING.md

-# How to Develop for SQLSYNTHGEN
+# How to Develop for DATAFAKER

-The following instructions have been tested on MacOS Ventura, but they *should* work on other Unix-based OS.

 ## Pre-requisites